MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/upgrade-fails-error-5133.md

         1. Review and change the value of **Data Path** to match the value in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SQL Server\MSSQL10.<Instance Name>\Setup\SQLDataRoot`.

-1. Remove trace flag 902 from the **Startup Parameters** item and restart SQL Server.
+1. Restart the SQL Server instance.

-Once SQL Server starts without trace flag 902, the upgrade script will be executed again.
+Once SQL Server starts, the upgrade script will be executed again.

 - If the SP or CU upgrade script completes successfully, you can check the SQL Server error log and bootstrap folder to verify.
 - If the upgrade script fails again, check the SQL Server error log for other errors and troubleshoot the new errors.